NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sahih al Bukhari 1144](https://sunnah.com/bukhari:1144)

-> Narrated 'Abdullah: A person was mentioned before the Prophet (p.b.u.h) and he was told that he had kept on sleeping till morning and had not got up for the prayer.
+> Narrated 'Abdullah: A person was mentioned before the Prophet and he was told that he had kept on sleeping till morning and had not got up for the prayer.
 The Prophet said, "Satan urinated in his ears."

 ## Satan farts to not hear the call to prayer